EyasuTeshome/shifttracker/interview-prep/create-first-version-of-angelist-v2.md

 Now that you've created a LinkedIn profile, you may be wondering why you also need to create a near-identical profile on Wellfound.
 Most of the material will be exactly the same, and Wellfound isn't used as widely as LinkedIn.
 Why should you spend the next hour working on Wellfound, when something similar already exists?

-The answer is that Well found (formerly, AngelList) is one of the largest startup job sites online, and because startups sometimes have more limited budgets than bigger companies, they are often more willing to hire developers with more limited experience—including developers who work remotely.
+The answer is that Wellfound (formerly, AngelList) is one of the largest startup job sites online, and because startups sometimes have more limited budgets than bigger companies, they are often more willing to hire developers with more limited experience—including developers who work remotely.

 You will be using Wellfound extensively during your job search process--not only to find jobs but also to apply for them with a single click-and-copy/paste.